slateci/slateci.github.io/_docs/cluster/manual/cluster-federation.md

 ## Joining the Federation

-On the Master node for your cluster, execute:
+On the Master Node for your cluster, execute:

 ```shell
 slate cluster create <NEW-CLUSTER-NAME> --group <YOUR-GROUP-NAME> --org <YOUR-ORG-NAME> -y